-- The Committee shall take all reasonable and practicable steps to maintain a safe and healthy working environment which complies with statutory requirements - This will be complemented by an ongoing programme of health, safety and welfare initiatives designed to keep staff informed of their health and safety responsibilities - Support, where appropriate, additional committees and College groups including, but not limited to, wellbeing and staff forum groups - The Committee shall reflect the vision and values of City College Plymouth - Identified members are required to present brief summary reports on their area of expertise to inform and update the Committee
+- The Committee shall take all reasonable and practicable steps to maintain a safe and healthy working environment which complies with statutory requirements. - This will be complemented by an ongoing programme of health, safety and welfare initiatives designed to keep staff informed of their health and safety responsibilities. - Support, where appropriate, additional committees and College groups including, but not limited to, wellbeing and staff forum groups. - The Committee shall reflect the vision and values of City College Plymouth.